* NATO says Russian troops massing at Ukraine border

 After NATO said Russian troops were massing near Ukraine's

-German 10-year bond yields fell 7 basis points to a record
+German 10-year bond yields fell 8 basis points

-low of 1.10 percent, on track for their biggest daily drop in
+to a record low of 1.092 percent, their biggest daily drop since

 (Reporting By Michael Connor in New York; Editing by Nick